Zinc-30/notes/interesting recent papers.md

   - `notes` <https://reddit.com/r/MachineLearning/comments/60fhyb/r_opening_the_black_box_of_deep_neural_networks/df8jsbm/>
   - `press` <https://quantamagazine.org/new-theory-cracks-open-the-black-box-of-deep-learning-20170921>

+#### ["Deep Variational Information Bottleneck"](https://arxiv.org/abs/1612.00410) Alemi, Fischer, Dillon, Murphy
+  `generalization`
+>	"The IB principle is appealing, since it defines what we mean by a good representation, in terms of the fundamental tradeoff between having a concise representation and one with good predictive power.
+The main drawback of the IB principle is that computing mutual information is, in general, computationally challenging.
+We propose to use variational inference to construct a lower bound on the IB objective.
+By using the reparameterization trick, we can use Monte Carlo sampling to get an unbiased estimate of the gradient, and hence we can optimize the objective using stochastic gradient descent.
+This allows us to use deep neural networks to parameterize our distributions, and thus to handle high-dimensional, continuous data, such as images, avoiding the previous restrictions to the discrete or Gaussian cases."
+>	"Stochastic neural networks, fit using our VIB method, are robust to overfitting, since VIB finds a representation Z which ignores as many details of the input X as possible.
+In addition, they are more robust to adversarial inputs than deterministic models which are fit using (penalized) maximum likelihood estimation.
+Intuitively this is because each input image gets mapped to a distribution rather than a unique Z, so it is more difficult to pass small, idiosyncratic perturbations through the latent bottleneck."

 #### ["On the Emergence of Invariance and Disentangling in Deep Representations"](https://arxiv.org/abs/1706.01350) Achille, Soatto
   `generalization`
 >	"We have presented bounds, some of which tight, that connect the amount of information in the weights, the amount of information in the activations, the invariance property of the network, and the geometry of the residual loss."